LICO: Large Language Models for In-Context Molecular Optimization: Related Work

 The common approach in existing works has several inherent limitations.
 First, for general scientific domains, the input $x$ may not be easily described by natural language.
-Second, even when there is a textual description of the input, for instance, molecules can be represented by SMILES strings~\citep{weininger1988smiles}, it is likely that molecule-relevant data is significantly under-represented in the text corpora used for training existing language models.
-This hinders the generalization of LLMs to new domains outside of their training distribution.
-These challenges are why existing works only consider hyperparameter optimization, prompt optimization, and code generation, domains that are easy to describe in text, and are well-represented in the training data of LLMs.
+Second, even when there is a textual description of the input, for instance, molecules can be represented by SMILES strings~\citep{weininger1988smiles}, existing prompt-based works require significant prompt optimization to achieve good performance, and the optimal prompt often varies between tasks.
 Furthermore, from an engineering perspective, naively prompting a language model with verbose textual descriptions of the input $x$ results in an excessively long context, thus reducing the number of examples the model can condition on.
 For example, an LLM with a maximum context length of $4000$ can only utilize up to $100$ past observations, assuming the average length of each data point is $40$.
 This practically limits the scalability of this approach to harder problems that require more steps to solve.

 \textbf{LLMs for Non-language Tasks } In addition to optimization, several works have studied the extension of pretrained LLMs to non-language domains with two main directions.
-The first direction considers problems that can be described in natural language, and prompts a pretrained LLM to solve the problem directly in the text space~\citep{mirchandani2023large,dinh2022lift,gruver2023large}.
-The second direction tackles more general problems, and does it by learning separate encoders for the new domain and aligning it with the embedding space of the pretrained LLM~\citep{lu2022frozen,shen2023cross,tsimpoukelli2021multimodal,li2022pre}.
+The first direction considers problems that can be described in natural language, and prompts a pretrained LLM to solve the problem directly in the text space~\citep{mirchandani2023large,dinh2022lift,gruver2023large,liu2024conversational,sprueill2024chemreasoner}.
+The second direction tackles more general problems by learning separate encoders for the new domain and aligning it with the embedding space of the pretrained LLM~\citep{lu2022frozen,shen2023cross,tsimpoukelli2021multimodal,li2022pre}.
 Our work is closely related to the latter direction.
 However, as discussed in the following sections, while many of these works completely leave the word space, we find it beneficial to include language instruction while training the new modules.